yshanyes/CPSC-2019-QRS-Detection-and-HR-Estimation/README.md

-# solution&code for the CPSC 2019, rank 4/5 on the HR/QRS track, respectively.
+# Solution&Code for the CPSC 2019, rank 4/5 on the HR/QRS track, respectively.

+## Solution

+The QRS complex is the most prominent feature and it can be used to obtain additional useful clinical information from electrocardiogram (ECG) signals, therefore, QRS complex detection is critical for ECG signal analysis.
+Accurate QRS location keeps a challenging task. in noisy ECG signals.
+The rule-based QRS detection methods largely depend on hand-crafted manual features and parameters, the fixed features and parameters of which require difficult offline tuning for adapting to new scenarios.
+In this study, based on 1-D convolutional neural network (CNN) and U-Net-like architecture, an accurate QRS complex detection method is proposed.
+Inspired by previous work, the residual block is introduced as backbone of encoder in 1-D U-Net-like model.
+In addition, multi-level deep supervision is designed to ease the potential gradient vanishing problem and to improve the performance when only restricted set of labeled data are available.
+The proposed method has been validated against the 2nd china physiological signal challenge data set, obtaining a QRS accuracy score of 0.9004, HR accuracy score of 0.9421 on the hidden test set, respectively.
+Experimental results show that the proposed method acquires competitive accuracy and comparable generalization performance.

 ## Contents

-This code uses two main scripts to train the model and classify the data:
+This code uses two main scripts to train the model and test the data:

-* `train_model.py` Train your model.
-Add your model code to the `train_12ECG_model` function.
-It also performs all file input and output. **Do not** edit this script or we will be unable to evaluate your submission.
-* `driver.py` is the classifier which calls the output from your `train_model` script.
-It also performs all file input and output. **Do not** edit this script or we will be unable to evaluate your submission.
+* `train_cv.py` is used to train model .
+* `cpsc2019_score.py` is used to test model .

 Check the code in these files for the input and output formats for the `train_model` and `driver` scripts.